Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Good interpersonal and communication skills

-- Proficient in Microsoft Office Suite
+- Proficient In Microsoft Office Suite

-- Fluent in English and French
+- Fluent in English and Spanish

 References:

-- Available upon request
+- Available upon an inquiry

 Contact information and name